 The schoolyard is subdivided into sections for different age groups.
 We are in the area reserved for the youngest children, in the vicinity of a separate, smaller school building (not visible in this view) where they receive instruction.
 Before us, variously-sized clusters of small children can be seen forming, dispersing, and reforming, in ever-shifting, embryonic manifestations of fellowship and rivalry, collaboration and combat, idolization and ostracism, love and hate.
 Out in the distance, beckoning tantalizingly, stretch the glamorous lands of the slightly older children, those aged eight to nine.
 And far beyond that, completely out of sight, on the other side of the main school building, is the region reserved for the oldest students, those who have ceased even really to be children anymore.
 It is a place one always thinks of with a sense of wonder, but also with a certain suspicion, one cannot quite say why.
 One knows one will go there oneself some day, but for now, that knowledge is something purely abstract.
-It is a time so distant one can barely imagine it.
+It is a time so far away one can barely imagine it.